 Friends of the Library, Montgomery County MD: www.folmc.org

 Statement of Professional Concerns/Aspirations if Elected:

-I continue to believe a voice for trustees, friends and foundations on the ALA’s Council is important.
-These voices are a significant part of public and academic libraries in the community.
-My experience as an executive officer and board member of UFL, Montgomery County MD FOL, and a local Friends group, has given me opportunities to educate the public and elected officials about the vital role libraries play in our lives.
-I have closely monitored Council actions and pledge to continue to work hard and enthusiastically in an effort to equitably represent the voices and hearts of thousands of library supporters and volunteers from around the country.
-It would be a great privilege and honor to be re-elected as a Division Councilor.
-I am confident that I can continue to make a positive and long lasting difference for not only libraries of today but for America’s libraries in the future.
+I believe a strong voice for trustees, friends and foundations within ALA is crucial.
+Our voices are a significant part of public and academic libraries in the community.
+As a volunteer, I have educated the public and elected officials about the vital role libraries play in our lives.
+I am convinced the future success of ALA will be based on the relationship between our constituencies.
+I pledge to work hard and enthusiastically to recognize and value what is in the hearts of thousands of library supporters and volunteers around the country.
+It would be a privilege and honor to serve as your UFL President.
+I am confident that I can continue to make a positive and long lasting difference not only for libraries of today, but also for the libraries of tomorrow.

 Member of ALA since: 2006